 The laboratory component will involve hands-on experience in microscopy, staining methods, aseptic technique, media preparation, sterilization, maintenance of cultures, microbial identification, molecular biology and enumeration methods.
-The lab must be taken concurrently with BIOL 2200.
-Prerequisites: CHEM 1210 or CHEM 1110 and BIOL 1610, BIOL 2420, or instructor's permission.
+The lab must be taken concurrently with BIO 2200.Prerequisites: CHEM 1210 or CHEM 1110 and BIOL 1610 (formerly BIOL 1310) or BIOL 2420 (formerly BIOL 2610), or instructor's permission.
 Students need to be able to use a microscope.

-Corequisite: The lecture BIOL 2200 must be taken concurrently with the lab BIOL 2205.
+Corequisites: The lecture BIOL 2200 must be taken concurrently with the lab BIOL 2205.